usetessera/tessera/README.md

 - **Tessera MCP server** (`@tessera/mcp`) — lets AI coding agents (Claude Code, Cursor, etc.) read and maintain your architecture tree automatically.
 Free, open source, MIT.
 - **Tessera VS Code extension** — interactive canvas over your architecture tree.
 Free tier for read/navigate; Pro tier for editing, diagrams, and export.

 Both are separate projects and strictly optional.
 The spec is the product.
+They are also still under development.
+To be released soon

 ## Contributing